-Moran, a Democrat, was the representative for Virginia’s 8th congressional district from 1991 to 2014.
+Moran was the representative for Virginia’s 8th congressional district and was a Democrat.
+He served from 1991 to 2014.

 In 2009 Moran was investigated for soliciting campaign contributions in exchange for legislative outcomes.
-The House Committee on Ethics dismissed the charges.
+The House Committee on Standards of Official Conduct dismissed the charges.
 In 2014, Representative Moran announced he would not seek reelection.

 Read our 2014 Report Card for Moran.